 No surprise then, citation building vendors have cropped up to service business owners and the SEO industry.
 The most popular ones are names you might recognize:

-Citation building vendors charge a fee for their services.
-In exchange, you are promised a large number of consistent and accurate online mentions of your business name, address, and phone number – all while saving time, money and aggravation.
+Of course, these companies don’t build citations for free.
+They charge for their time and services and, in exchange, you acquire consistent and accurate online mentions of your business name, address, phone number, and/or website – all while saving you time, money, and aggravation.

 Benefits of Using a Citation Building Service